Foreword by the Director-General

 I encourage all employees to identify the role they can play in realising the objectives of this Framework and to actively support and implement it.

-The Australian Government, through the Disability Discrimination Act 1992 and the Commonwealth Disability Strategy (CDS), is taking affirmative action to provide better access to facilities, information and services, and employment to members of the community, who may have one or more disabilities.
+The Australian Government, through the Disability Discrimination Act1992 and the National Disability Strategy 2010-2020 (NDS), is taking affirmative action to provide better access to facilities, information and services, and employment to members of the community, who may have one or more disabilities.
 Consequently, the Library will ensure the integration of disability access issues into strategic and business planning processes.
 The Library will also coordinate planning efforts to meet its responsibilities regarding equity, inclusion, participation, access and accountability.

 The purpose of this document is to set out the Library’s commitment and approach to achieving the key elements of its Disability Framework.
 The key elements include: